YasinEl/mzRAPP/README.md

 </h4>

-Afterwards the generated benchmark dataset can be inspected in the “Benchmark overview” panel.
+Afterwards the generated benchmark dataset can be inspected in the “View Benchmark” panel.
 The plots in the first row can be used to inspect different qualities of the dataset.
-The heatmap gives an overview on which molecules were added to the benchmark (validated via at least 1 additional isotopologue).
-A molecule not being added does no mean that it was not there, but that mzRAPP was not able to validate it.
-This could be because no additional isotopologue (fullfilling strict criteria in abundance and peak shape correlation) coule be detected.
-The plot in the lower right corner can be used to plot peaks corresponding to individual target molecules.
-For additional information on the individual plot click the blue question mark-icon above the plots.<br>
+A molecule not being added does not necessarily mean that there is no peak, but that mzRAPP was not able to validate it.
+This could be because no additional isotopologue (full-filling strict criteria in abundance and peak shape correlation) coule be detected.
+In order to have a closer look on benchmark peaks please use the exported Skyline transition list and peak boundaries.<br>
 <br> <b>Via R-functions:</b><br>

 ``` r